Snow Impacts on Society

-The National Weather Service uses specific criteria to indicate how much snowfall is needed to can cause major travel problems or economic disruption.
-The snowfall amounts and the time within which the snowfall occurs are both incorporated into the thresholds.
-In most of the Middle and Upper Mississippi Valley, expected snowfall of 6 inches or more in 12 hours and 8 inches or more in 24 hours triggers a warning for heavy snow.
+The National Weather Service uses specific criteria to indicate how much snowfall is needed to cause major travel problems or economic disruption.
+The snowfall amounts and the length of time over which the snowfall occurs are both incorporated into the thresholds.
+In most of the Middle and Upper Mississippi Valley, snowfall of 6 inches or more in 12 hours or 8 inches or more in 24 hours triggers a warning for heavy snow.
 Slightly lighter amounts are covered by an advisory but may still trigger a warning if other elements like very strong winds are expected.
-Lighter amounts of snow, if combined with heavy accumulations of sleet or freezing rain, may also require the issuance of a warning.
+Lesser amounts of snow, if combined with heavy accumulations of sleet or freezing rain, may also require the issuance of a warning.

 8 inches in 12 hours